 The Art Center reserves the right to cancel any workshop due to insufficient enrollment, in which case tuition will be fully refunded.

-$5 materials fee due to the instructor at the beginning of class.
+$10 materials fee (cash or check) due to the instructor at the beginning of class.

 Included in your fee: